marcobeierer/wordpress-linkchecker/src/readme.txt

 * Respect robots.txt of external links.

+= 1.5.1 =
+*Release Date - 26th February, 2018*

+* Release 1.5.0 missed some files.

 = 1.5.0 =
 *Release Date - 26th February, 2018*

 * Requires WordPress 4.5
-- Fixed broken links could be removed from the results table with the _Mark as fixed_ button.
+* Fixed broken links could be removed from the results table with the _Mark as fixed_ button.
-- Added section for links blocked by robots.txt and a _Mark as working_ button to mark them as working after a manual check.
+* Added section for links blocked by robots.txt and a _Mark as working_ button to mark them as working after a manual check.
-- Added common status code information.
+* Added common status code information.
-- Broken links in the result table are linked now for the case that someone likes to verify that a link is really broken.
+* Broken links in the result table are linked now for the case that someone likes to verify that a link is really broken.
-- Set default concurrent connections to three.
+* Set default concurrent connections to three.
+* Improved user interface.

 = 1.4.1 =
 *Release Date - 11th February, 2018*